 The Company's executive officers participate in the Company's other benefit plans on the same terms as other employees on a non-discriminatory basis.
 These plans include medical, dental, life and disability insurance.
 Relocation benefits also are reimbursed and are individually negotiated when they occur.
 The Company reimburses each executive officer for all reasonable business and other expenses incurred by them in connection with the performance of their duties and obligations.
-The Company does not provide named executive officers with any significant perquisites or other personal benefits except for personal travel using Company-owned automobiles and automobiles and automobiles and automobiles and travel using Company-owned automobiles and automobiles and personal use each fiscal year, as follows: (i) 100 hours flown for the CEO and (ii) 48 hours flown each for other executive officers.
-Refer to footnote on All Other Compensation Table below.
+The Company does not provide named executive officers with any significant perquisites or other personal benefits except for personal travel using Company-owned automobiles and aircrafts.
+On August 28, 2023, the board of directors, after a recommendation from the Audit Committee, amended the corporate aircraft policy changing the allowed use to a maximum personal use each fiscal year, as follows: (i) 100 hours flown for the CEO and (ii) 48 hours flown each for other executive officers.
+Refer to footnote on All Other Compensation in the Summary Compensation Table below.